Close

 The biggest marketing mistake is failing to calculate return on investment, or ROI, when companies don’t have the data they need and make mistakes about how you should make such calculations.

-The ability to calculate your return on investment (ROI) is one of the most important parts of marketing.
 Without it, you won’t know whether or not your marketing efforts are working.
 Calculating the return on investment for all your projects is essential to planning for future success.

 However, calculating ROI is tricky, and you must learn how to do bookkeeping.
-Once you know what goes into your business’s bottom line, you’ll be able to measure and make adjustments as needed.
-Track advertising expenses and profits on a spreadsheet to ensure your marketing efforts are profitable.
-This will allow you to calculate the return on investment (ROI)—the amount of money gained relative to a cost.
+Once you know what goes into your business’s bottom line, you can measure and make adjustments as needed.

 4. Lack of a social media presence

-The marketing problem with needing a social media presence may make people question your brand’s legitimacy.
 What does it say about your seriousness if you aren’t on social media while everyone else is?

 This could cause customers to think you’re not serious about your business or the care you provide—which is crucial in today’s social-media-driven marketing environment.